University of Georgia Center for Continuing Education & Hotel

 Hotel Cost:

-You can reserve a hotel room using room group code 94799 until July 28, 2022.
-After that date, please call the Georgia Center to request a hotel room with block code 94799.
+You can reserve a hotel room using room group code 1078 until January 4, 2024.
+After that date, please call the Georgia Center to request a hotel room with group code 1078.
 If a room is available, you will receive the group rate.

-Please Note: You must reserve a room, if needed, and register for the symposium separately.
-Please use the red REGISTER ONLINE button to register for the symposium.
+Note: reserving a hotel room does not register you for the conference.
+Please use the red box titled REGISTER ONLINE to register for the conference.

 To change or cancel your hotel reservation, call (800) 884-1381 or (706) 542-2134.